SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 Q 1.
 Are SAS hard drives better than SATA?

 Ans.
-Both SAS and SATA are used to connect computer storage units like media drives or hard drives to motherboards.
+Both SAS and SATA drives are used to connect computer storage units like media drives or hard drives to motherboards.
 SATA drives offer larger storage than SAS and are pocket-friendly.
 These are generally used in personal computing.
 On the other hand, SAS drives are faster and more reliable than SATA drives and hence are ideal for servers.
 So, SAS hard drives are definitely better than SATA.

 Q 2.
 Which is better SAS or SSD?